gravitational/teleport/docs/4.0/user-manual.md

   login        Log in to a cluster and retrieve the session certificate logout       Delete a cluster certificate status       Display the list of proxy servers and retrieved certificates

+Try 'tsh help [command]' to get help for a given command.
 ```

 ## Introduction